ADORSYS-GIS/webank-UserApp/Docs/Offline_Withdrawal_Architecture.md

 ## Overview

-This document outlines the architecture and flow for the **Offline Withdrawal Functionality** involving the **Client**, **Agent**, **Online Banking Serviice (OBS)**,  and the **Webank BankAccount(DAS)**.
+This document outlines the architecture and flow for the **Offline Withdrawal Functionality** involving the **Client**, **Agent**, **Online Banking Serviice (OBS)**,  and the **Deposit Account Service(DAS)**.
 The architecture facilitates secure transaction verification using digital signatures, ensuring both client and agent authenticity via the use of **Account Certificates** (accountCert).

 ## Components

 ### 1. **Client (Offline)**
-   - The client initiates the process by entering the withdrawal amount and generating a QR code containing:
+   - The client initiates the process by entering the withdrawal amount and generating a signed data structure containing:
      - Client's Account ID
      - Withdrawal Amount
      - Client's Account Certificate
-  - This  data structure is then used to generate the QR code containing:
+  - This  data structure is then used to generate the QR code that is to be scan by the agent
-    -  The signed data structure with the Account ID, Amount, and Certificate.

 ### 2. **Agent**
    - The agent scans the client's QR code to extract:
-     - Account ID
-     - Withdrawal Amount
-     - Client's Account Certificate
+     - The Signed Data Strcuture
    - Sends a request to the OBS system, including:
      - Agent's Account ID
      - Agent Account Certificate
-     - Client's Account ID
-     - Withdrawal Amount
-     - Signed Data Structure(JWT)
+     - Signed Data Strcuture(JWT) from the client

 ### 3. **Online Banking System (OBS)**
    - Verifies the JWT and Agent Account Certificate: